 Now watch a little video about HARD BARD

-HARD BARD is GreenStage's annual Halloween show that takes place indoors.
-Always FREE to attend.
-But you might get stage blood on you.
+HARD BARD is GreenStage’s annual indoor show that is always FREE to attend.
+But be prepared – we might bleed on you.

 Hard Bard is hyper-reality: there are no small moments, characters, or actions.
 Passions run hotter.
 Hearts swell fuller.
 Stakes rise higher.
 And vengeance is served colder.
 Where Hamlet would have us “hold the mirror up to nature”, Hard Bard would have us hold a magnifying glass.
 When magnified, our perception of an image becomes distorted, grotesque, or even a bit silly, but the image itself doesn’t change.
 Approaching a script in this way opens up new possibilities for understanding and discovering the play, our world, each other, and ourselves.

 The world created in any theatrical endeavor should be honest and inhabited by real people.
 Hard Bard seeks to heighten that world beyond our reality while maintaining honesty.

 We have also found that when the script calls for blood, more is better.